nice-digital/interview-tests/Backend/MathParser.md

 ```

-* Implement a solution in the language of your choice
-* _prove_ that it meets the acceptance criteria.
-* The supplied solution must compile (if required) and run on Windows 7.
 * Submit your solutions via email as a zip file (please add '.test' to the extension of the file so that it can get past email server filters, for example: 'mathparser.zip.test')
-* Please provide instructions explaining how to run your solution